OpenTermsArchive/deployment/README.md

 This repository contains the `opentermsarchive.deployment` Ansible collection.
 This Ansible collection provides playbooks to set up the infrastructure of and deploy Open Terms Archive applications.

-To prevent confusion between the notion of Ansible [Collection](https://docs.ansible.com/ansible/latest/collections_guide/index.html) and an Open Terms Archive [Collection](https://docs.opentermsarchive.org/#collection), we will refer to Ansible Collection only as “Playbook”, as this is the main entry point to interact with it.
+To prevent confusion between the notion of Ansible [Collection](https://docs.ansible.com/ansible/latest/collections_guide/index.html) and an Open Terms Archive [Collection](https://docs.opentermsarchive.org/#collection), this documentation will refer to Ansible Collection only as “Playbook”, as this is the main entry point to interact with it.

 ## Installation